robgonnella/los-angeles-restaurant-map/README.md

 FourSquare requests have been created by first creating a list of sub-category IDs for anything in the food category and then made requests for venues for each of those categories in Los Angeles using the "near" parameter

-Once all data has been retrieved from both, the list is homogonized by checking to see if the restaurant already exists in the database and saving only if it doesn't.
+After data is obtained from yelp and foursquare requests to the What 3 Words API are made to populate the w3w using reverse geocode

-To check if the resturant already exists in the db, I used latitude, longitude and name attributes.
-This allows different companies that have the same location (i.e. strip mall) to save properly.
+Lodash uniqBy is used to create the unique list.
+The app then checks the database to see if the restaurant already exists in the database and saving only if it doesn't.

-After saving requests to the What 3 Words API are made asynchonously to populate the w3w fields for each restaurant.
+To check if the resturant already exists in the db, I used location and name attributes.
+This allows different companies to have the same location (i.e. strip mall).

 ##Front End